LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 This shows how you can use `Observable.Generate` to produce infinite sequences.
 I will leave it up to you the reader, as an exercise using `Observable.Generate`, to produce values at variable rates.

-TODO: read through to here

 ## Adapting Common Type to IObservable&lt;T&gt;

 Although we've now seen two very general ways to produce arbitrary sequences—`Create` and `Generate`—what if you already have an existing source of information in some other form that you'd like to make available as an `IObservable<T>`?
 Rx provides a few adapters for common source types.

 ### From delegates

 The `Observable.Start` method allows you to turn a long running `Func<T>` or `Action` into a single value observable sequence.
 By default, the processing will be done asynchronously on a ThreadPool thread.
 If the overload you use is a `Func<T>` then the return type will be `IObservable<T>`.
 When the function returns its value, that value will be published and then the sequence completed.
 If you use the overload that takes an `Action`, then the returned sequence will be of type `IObservable<Unit>`.
-The `Unit` type is represents the absence of information, so it's somewhat analogous to `void`, except you can have an instance of the `Unit` type.
+The `Unit` type represents the absence of information, so it's somewhat analogous to `void`, except you can have an instance of the `Unit` type.
 It's particularly useful in Rx because we often care only about when something has happened, and there might not be any information besides timing.
 In these cases, we often use an `IObservable<Unit>` so that it's possible to produce definite events even though there's no meaningful data in them.
 (The name comes from the world of functional programming, where this kind of construct is used a lot.)
-In this case `Unit` is used to publish an acknowledgement that the `Action` is complete, because an `Action` does not return any information.
+In this case, `Unit` is used to publish an acknowledgement that the `Action` is complete, because an `Action` does not return any information.
 The `Unit` type itself has no value; it just serves as an empty payload for the `OnNext` notification.
 Below is an example of using both overloads.

 ```csharp
 static void StartAction()